jescalan/roots-express/readme.md

     roots.watch(server);

-Finally, inside your layout file, add the following line anywhere:
+Finally, inside your layout file, add the following line anywhere (at the bottom of the body is probably best):

     != livereload